spurll/spellbook/examples/omnibus.md

 ### Ingredients

-* ¼ scruple prisine tibia of unicorn
+* ¼ scruple pristine tibia of unicorn
 * essence of ent
 * ¾ grain tarsal of pangolin
 * 5 grains tungsten